angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 step in order to *dig* into the *pile*.
 When this is performed it is simply known as a *pass-the-turn pile* or *PTT pile*.

-Once you have decided what method you will *dig* into your pile with you need to work out how you are going to get through enough cards that the trigger from Thassa's Oracle will win you the game.
+Once you have decided what method you will *dig* into your pile with, you need to work out how you are going to get through enough cards that the trigger from :card[Thassa's Oracle] will win you the game.
 Sometimes this means having up to two cards left in your library on its resolution, other times it means needing to have no cards left in your library on resolution.
 The former is known as an *imperfect pile* and the latter a *perfect pile*.
 An *imperfect pile* is named as such because if your opponent is able to remove the Oracle from play prior to resolution of its trigger then you will not win the game.